 For more information about the Biology Department's undergraduate program, our Undergraduate Coordinator, Roberto Corral, will be hosting office hours through Zoom on Tuesdays, from 3:00 - 4:00 pm.
 Please follow this link to join the Zoom meeting.

 Dr. Pohlschröder, our Undergraduate Chair, will also be hosting office hours on Wednesdays, from 3:00 - 4:00 pm.
 Please follow this link to join the Zoom meeting.

 The Department of Biology at the University of Pennsylvania welcomes you!
 Our program is committed to providing students with a wide range of opportunities to explore the remarkable diversity of biological systems in the modern world.
 In addition to the general major, students have the option to pursue studies within one of six different concentrations, each offering a more specialized introduction to theoretical and experimental work in a particular area of Biology.
 Beyond their curricular studies, majors are able to conduct biological research in virtually any lab on Penn’s campus, including the medical school and hospital system.
 In addition, many of our students study abroad, supplementing their studies at Penn with coursework at universities such as Edinburgh and advanced ecological fieldwork in places like Australia, New Zealand, and Costa Rica.
 All majors are supported by an attentive and engaged network of faculty and peer advisors throughout the duration of the program.

-Dr. Weinberg, the undergraduate chair, invites you take some time and explore the Department of Biology’s webpage.
+Dr. Mecky Pohlschröder, our Undergraduate Chair, invites you to explore the Department of Biology’s Webpage.